jkendall327/dotnet-explanations/coredocs/delegates.md

 * We use the `delegate` keyword at the start.
 * Instead of adding a method body, we put a `;` after the arguments.

-Once we have done this, we can start using our delegate.
+We can now add methods to our delegate.

 ```
 class MyExampleClass